 Let us understand what happens when we as a parent nag or remain irritated :

-• The more you nag, the less they hear.
-The bond between the parent and the child weakens.
-The child never likes to hear the same thing again and again.
+• More you nag, the less they hear.
+The bond between the parent and the child weakens and the child never likes to hear the same thing again and again.

 • We can pour from a jar to a glass, the content of the jar.
-If we remain irritated, we pass on the irritation to our child.
-If we are filled with love, we pass on the love to our child.
+If we remain irritated, we pass on the irritation to our child and if we are filled with love, we pass on the love to our child.

 What do we, as parents, need to do?

 We have stopped enjoying parenthood!
-We have become like an obstacle to our own child’s growth.
-What is the best for a child is the parent itself.
-We, as parents, need to understand that we too need to change at every stage.
-Children need a parent who is a mentor, supporter, nurturer, criticizer and last but not least, someone whom the child can depend upon.
+All of us have become like an obstacle to our own child’s growth.
+What is best for a child is the parent itself.
+As parents, we need to understand that we too need to change at every stage.
+Children need a parent who is a mentor, supporter, nurturer, criticized, and last but not least, someone, whom the child can depend upon.

 Few Do’s :

-• Understand that every child is different and requires a different upbringing.
-Never compare.
-Comparison creates irritation and in-turn nagging.
+• Understand that every child is different and requires a different upbringing and never compare.
+Comparison creates irritation and in turn nagging.

-• Remain attached to them.
-Attachment does not mean being possessive.
+• Remain attached to them but that does not mean being possessive.
 Help them understand that you are there with them.
-The child should be able to come to you when they need you.
+Children should be able to come to you when they need you.

-• Identify what are the things that you are struggling with.
-List them.
+• Identify what are the things that you are struggling with and list them.
 Do not try to solve all the struggles altogether.
-Let go of a few and start working on a few.
-Learn to pick your battles!
+Let go of a few and start working on a few and earn to pick your battles!